 - We believe the natural pattern for adding members to existing groups is personal relationships, not geography.
-Churches that base home groups on geography usually find that the groups lack cohesion because people don't know each other.
-Allow people to invite their friends and relatives to their own group, regardless of where they live in the city.
+Churches that base home groups on geography usually find that the groups lack cohesion because people don’t know each other.
+Allow people to invite their friends and relatives to their own group, regardless of where they live.

 - At first, the leadership may want to supervise additions to home groups.
 Later this will be unnecessary.
-The point is to try to assure success by getting the best people into home groups in a mix that promises success.
+The point is to try to assure success by getting the best people into home groups in a promising mix.
 Avoid filling groups with only hard cases.

-The lesson learned at Xenos during the past few years is that the New Testament model is not only theologically preferrable - it is also capable of yielding New Testament results!
+The lesson learned at Dwell is that the New Testament model is not only theologically preferable — it is also capable of yielding New Testament results!